Friday, November 6, 2020

 How generous of them.

-He also took off his chainmail armor and opted to use his leather armor instead, though he kept the platemail for his gauntlets, elbows, legs and of course his visor on, leaving the chainmail back at his camp.
+He also took off his chainmail armor and opted to use only his leather armor instead, though he kept the platemail for his gauntlets, elbows, legs and of course his visor on, leaving the chainmail back at his camp.
 Even in the satchel, it had too much weight to carry with him like that.
 It would disrupt his balance.

 If he did end up falling into the river, he wanted to be able to swim even in an exhausted state.
 Besides, swinging his sword under that much weight for this long would have caused him to collapse from exhaustion long ago and with these things, he considered just not getting hit and tossed around to be a more wiser strategy than simply trying to endure their blows.
 His left side was still throbbing in a bit of dull pain from earlier.
 It had indeed been bruised, as predicted.
 Bruised quite badly, and this exertion probably wasn't helping it heal.